pedro-moreira-ibm/bob-workshop/lab1/README.md

 ## Step 3: Backend development

-Now let's build the backend for your application using Bob's Code mode.
+Now let's build the backend for your application using Bob's Agent mode.

-### 3.1: Switch to Code Mode
+### 3.1: Switch to Agent Mode

-Change from Plan to **Code mode**.
+Change from Plan to **Agent mode**.

 <img alt="5" src="images/5.png">